DevExpress-Examples/asp-net-core-dashboard-content-security-policy/README.md

 <!-- default badges end -->
 # Dashboard for ASP.NET Core - Content Security Policy (CSP)

-This example demonstrates how to implement a nonce-based [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) for a ASP.NET Core Application.
+This example demonstrates how to implement a nonce-based [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) for an ASP.NET Core Application with Razor Pages through a HTTP response header.

+Use the nonce-based approach to disallow inline script and style execution.

 ## Example Overview